National Security Letters

 NSL "Gag Order" Provisions

 The four NSL statutes all include "gag order" provisions barring those who receive NSLs from disclosing the fact that they have received such a letter (even to the consumer whose records are being sought) and from disclosing the records provided.
 The Patriot Act did not alter these provisions.
 An op-ed explaining one NSL recipient's experience with the gag order entitled My National Security Letter Gag Order appeared in the Washington Post on March 23, 2007.
+A more recent New Yorker article also described the experience of receiving a National Security Letter, What It's Like to Get a National Security Letter.

 The American Civil Liberties Union (ACLU) has challenged the gag order provisions in two cases, Doe v.
 Ashcroft and Doe v.
 Gonzales.
 In both cases, the judges ruled that the gag orders were unconstitutional on both Fourth and First Amendment grounds.
 See the ACLU's pages on Doe v.
 Ashcroft and Doe v.
 Gonzales for more information.